 Preparing to Bid

-Before you begin writing, there are a few vital steps you should always take in order to speed up the process later on.
+Before you begin writing, there are a few vital steps you should always take to speed up the process later.

 There are several documents which are almost always required, so we recommend gathering them together early to help with the Selection Questionnaire stage.
 Even if they aren’t required, you’ll then have them in one place for future reference or for use in the ITT.
 Gather: